FREQUENTLY ASKED QUESTIONS

 Can acupuncture work alongside my existing therapy or medication?

 If you're currently working with a therapist, psychiatrist, GP, or any other provider, you are absolutely welcome here.
-Emily's approach is collaborative, not competitive — the goal is to support your whole-person health, not to redirect you away from care that's already helping.
+My approach is collaborative, not competitive — the goal is to support your whole-person health, not to redirect you away from care that's already helping.

 YOUR FIRST VISIT